Discrete-Continuous Smoothing and Mapping: Overview of the Approach

 \subsection{Recovering Marginals}

-Uncertainty representation is important in many applications of robot perception. \DCSAM{} supports recovery of approximate marginal distributions for discrete and continuous variables.
+Uncertainty representation is important in many applications of robot perception. \DCSAM{} supports \emph{post hoc} recovery of approximate marginal distributions for discrete and continuous variables from an estimate.
 For continuous variables, we use the \emph{Laplace approximate} \cite[Sec.
 4.4]{bishop_prml} adopted by several nonlinear least-squares solvers (Ceres, g2o, and \GTSAM{}).
 In particular, we fix a linearization point for the continuous variables (and a current estimate for discrete variables) and compute an approximate linear Gaussian distribution centered at this linearization point.
-For discrete variables, we fix an assignment to the continuous variables and compute the exact discrete marginals conditioned on this linearization point using sum-product variable elimination \cite[Ch.
-9-10]{Koller09book}.
+For discrete variables, we fix an assignment to the continuous variables and compute the exact discrete marginals conditioned on this linearization point using clique tree propagation \cite[Ch.
+10]{Koller09book}.
 The marginals we recover, then are:

-The reason for this approach is that in the most general settings, the number of posterior modes captured by a particular (discrete-continuous) factor graph can grow combinatorially.
-Recovering the exact marginals can easily become intractable.
+The reason for this approach is that in general, the number of posterior modes captured by a particular (discrete-continuous) factor graph can grow combinatorially.
+Computing exact marginals can easily become intractable.
 In contrast, by making use of the conditional factorization in \eqref{eq:discrete-conditional}, solving for the discrete marginals in \eqref{eq:discrete-marg} is often tractable.\footnote{It is also interesting to note that the discrete marginals we recover are \emph{exactly} the ``weights'' computed in the expectation step of the well-known \emph{expectation-maximization} (EM) algorithm \cite{dempster1977maximum}.} Notably, our approach to marginal recovery does not require that one use the alternating minimization strategy outlined in Section \ref{sec:alternating-minimization}; any method of providing an estimate $(\est{C}, \est{D})$ will suffice.